To register to vote in Massachusetts, a person must be

 (The image here shows Tim Russert discussing the map with NBC News anchor Tom Brokaw.)

 Many celebrities on TV say outrageous things loudly because it attracts a lot of people to watch their shows.
-You should keep in mind the following fact: from the point of view of a TV network (which is a big corporation), the chief purpose of any TV program is merely to hold your attention for the commercials!
+You should keep in mind the following fact: from the point of view of a TV network (which is a big corporation), the chief purpose of any TV broadcast is merely to hold your attention for the commercials!

 Better to meet some actual Republicans and find out for yourself what they are really saying and doing!